 There are so many teacher gift options out there it can get overwhelming!
 To help narrow down the potential teacher gift idea ideas, I’ve put together a holiday gift guide for teachers to give you some easy suggestions in case you’re not sure what to give.
-I think these are really practical ideas that many teachers (and others) would love to receive.Thank your child's teacher with one of these awesome gifts #momlife #parenting #holiday Click To Tweet
+I think these small gift ideas are really practical and many teachers (and others) would love to receive them.Thank your child's teacher with one of these awesome gifts #momlife #parenting #holiday Click To Tweet

 Ultimate Holiday Gift Guide for Teachers

 Please note, this Holiday Gift Guide for Teachers uses affiliate links.
 If you purchase one of these items I will receive a small commission at no extra charge to you.
 For more information please see my disclaimer.
 Thank you!

 Make a Charitable Donation

-One of my favourite gift ideas is to make a donation to charity in the teacher’s name.
+One of my favourite Christmas/holiday gift ideas is to make a donation to charity in the teacher’s name.